 - Polyfill (optional) – for making taller gnomes

 - Mongolian fur, alpaca fur or craft fur.
 Mongolian and alpaca fur look better, but they’re more expensive, so you may decide according to your budget.
-In case you want to know where we found our Mongolian or alpaca fur, we used this two-tone gray Mongolian fur, these taupe and latte color alpaca furs, and this beautiful white fur.
+Here are what we used: this two-tone gray Mongolian fur, these taupe and latte color alpaca furs, and this beautiful white fur.

 - Razor blade or X-ACTO knife

 - Scrap fabric for hats.
 We used everything from fabric scraps to old sweater sleeves.
 Anything goes, really.
 Nordic-patterned socks or leg warmers would look great, too!

 - Wood beads for their noses.
 If you don’t have beads and don’t want to buy them, you could make them from air dry clay or use anything you’d like.